kwccoin/6502_solving_de/README.md

 1.1 * 2^4 = 11000 = 24 (DEC)
 ```

 It's a little bit funny if you see this kind of stuff the first time.
 Play with it, you'll figure it out.
-Attention: If you want to convert negative numbers, you have to use the 2's complement (after the normalization).
+Attention: If you want to convert negative numbers, you have to use the two's complement (after the normalization).

 ## Solving the differential equation